yiminlim/captcha-reader/README.md

 ## Project Overview

 This project is a Python-based CAPTCHA reader designed to automatically read and decode CAPTCHA images containing alphanumeric characters.
-The objective was to develop a solution that can process CAPTCHA images and accurately extract the embedded code using a simple
+The objective was to develop a solution that can process CAPTCHA images and accurately extract the embedded code using a simple yet effective approach to achieve reliable results.

 ## Approach and Solution